Last Updated on June 22, 2024 by Soumya

 The best way to get around Porto is by walking.

-We have designed this 3 day Porto itinerary so that you can quickly get to all the attractions on days 1 and 2 by walking.
+We have designed this 3-day Porto itinerary so that you can quickly walk to all the attractions on days 1 and 2.

 For Day 3, either take the train or book a guided tour from Porto.

-If you ever need to rest your legs, feel free to hop on the tram or bus.
+If you ever need to rest your legs, hop on the tram or bus.
 Purchase an Andante Card or a Porto Card with Transport for hassle-free travel across buses, trams, and metro.

 3 Day Porto Itinerary FAQ